 - 1. Supervisors are provided with training to become familiar with the safety and health hazards to which employees under their immediate direction and control may be exposed. - 2.
-All new employees receive training prior to engaging in responsibilities that pose potential hazard(s). - 3.
-All employees given new job assignments receive training on the hazards of their new responsibilities prior to actually assuming those responsibilities. - 4.
-Training is provided whenever new substances, processes, procedures or equipment (which represent a new hazard) are introduced to the workplace. - 5.
+All new employees receive training prior to engaging in responsibilities that pose potential hazard(s). - 1.
+This includes work in different locations or under different Supervisors/PIs.
+Training must be received for each new location or supervisor. - 3.
+All employees given new job assignments receive training on the hazards of their new responsibilities prior to actually assuming those responsibilities. - This includes work in different locations or under different Supervisors/PIs.
+Training must be received for each new location or supervisor - 4.
+Training is provided whenever new substances, processes, procedures or equipment (which represent a new hazard) are introduced to the workplace. - This includes work in different locations or under different Supervisors/PIs.
+Training must be received for each new location or supervisor - 5.
 Whenever the employer is made aware of a new or previously unrecognized hazard, training is provided.